 Conference Venue: Park Campus, University of Gloucestershire, England

-Registration Fee: PhD students / young / independent researchers 100 GBP, full-time academics 180 GBP
+Registration Fee per person attending: PhD students / young / independent researchers 100 GBP, full-time academics 180 GBP

 Keynote Speakers and Programme will be released shortly.